mintproject/MINT-NetCDF-Convention/MINT_data_format_convention_proposal.md

 ### Geospatial coordinate variable

 1. Coordinate Reference System Format
 There are numerous formats that are used to document a CRS.
-Three common formats are `proj.4`, `EPSg`, and `Well-known Text (WKT)` formats.
+Three common formats are `proj.4`, `EPSG`, and `Well-known Text (WKT)` formats.
 Refer to this [tutorial](https://tinyurl.com/yyy3am7p) for details on conversions among these formats.
 Following the OGC, we require the geospatial bounds be specified as EPSG code which is a 4-5 digit number that represents particular CRS definition.
    - [List of EPSG codes](https://spatialreference.org/ref/epsg/)
    - [epsg.io](https://epsg.io/): useful service to search EPSG codes
    - eg: "EPSG:4326", "urn:ogc:def:crs:EPSG::4326"